gregjd/gregjd.github.io/_posts/2017-07-10-national-monuments-explained.md

 ---
 title: National Monuments, explained
 excerpt: What are they, what protections do they provide, and where does the land come from?
+description: What are they, what protections do they provide, and where does the land come from?
+image: /images/John_Day_Fossil_Beds.jpg
 ---

 ![The Painted Hills of the John Day Fossil Beds National Monument in Oregon](/images/John_Day_Fossil_Beds.jpg)